MaheshPatkar/RemittanceService/Readme.md

 ## Seeding the database

 To initialize the database, set the environment variable `DBInit` to `True` in launchSettings.json.
 Once the database is seeded, don't forget to set it back to `False`.
-MS SQL is used as the database and EntityFrameworkCore has been used to interact with the DB
+MS SQL is used as the database and EntityFrameworkCore has been used to interact with the DB.
+Currently `DBInit` is placed in the IIS section of launch settings but please add it to WebAPI section in case you plan to run it via cmd prompt.

 ## API Details
 User API returns the token for the i/p user which would be required for calling all the below API's